-- To understand the software process and process models applied for software engineering - To understand fundamental concepts of requirements engineering and Analysis Modeling. - To understand the design process and styles suitable for different software constraints - To understand the testing strategies applied to validate and verify the software. - To understand the project management techniques for successfully controlling the project development.
+- · To understand the software process and process models applied for software engineering - To understand fundamental concepts of requirements engineering and Analysis Modeling. - · To understand the design process and styles suitable for different software constraints - To understand the testing strategies applied to validate and verify the software. - To understand the project management techniques for successfully controlling the project development.

 - CO1 Identify the suitable process model for software project development.
-(K1) - CO2 Describe the requirements engineering process and specification.
-(K1) - CO3 Apply systematic procedures for complete software design.
-(K3) - CO4 Demonstrate the various testing level and strategies applied in validating the software.
-(K3) - CO5 Summarize the project management activities for successful management of the software.
+(K1) - CO2 Illustrate the principles for validating the software requirements (K1) - CO3 Apply systematic procedure for software design and deployment, (K3) - CO4 Compare and contrast the various testing and maintenance (K3) - CO5 Manage project schedule, estimate project cost and effort required..
 (K2)